securisec/r2wiki/home/tips.md

 - Most commands accept `-` as argument-prefix as an indication to delete something
 - Set `e cfg.newtab = 1` to enable command autocompletion
 - Use `!` at the end of an offset followed by the number of bytes to limit the amount of bytes that are shown.
 Example `pxr @ esp!32`
+- To set conditional breakpoints, see the example [here](/home/misc/usage-examples#debug)

 ## **Tips from fortunes**